-The Designated Person is responsible for auditing the MSMS and their duties include: Reporting to the Port Directors and Group Harbour Master on marine safety matters; Annually review the effectiveness of the MSMS and the port's compliance with the PMSC and provide independent assurance to the Duty Holder, that the MSMS is working effectively;

-Make quarterly MSMS monitoring reports;

-Make annual presentations of the review to the Duty Holder;
+The Designated Person is independent and appointed in accordance with the PMSC and is responsible for auditing the MSMS.
+Their duties include:

+- Reporting to the Port Directors and Group Harbour Master on marine safety matters; - Annually review the effectiveness of the MSMS and the port's compliance with the PMSC and provide independent assurance to the Duty Holder, that the MSMS is working effectively; - Make quarterly MSMS monitoring reports; - Make annual presentations of the review to the Duty Holder;
-Carry out the formal 3 yearly compliance audits;

-Carry out any other safely related assurance as the Duty Holders require.

-Conduct annual visits to each port to meet the Duty Holder.
+- Carry out the formal 3 yearly compliance audits; - Carry out any other safely related assurance as the Duty Holders require. - Conduct annual visits to each port to meet the Duty Holder.